neondatabase/website/content/docs/guides/serverless-driver.md

 ## Neon serverless driver with Cloudflare

-The following example shows how to create a minimal Cloudflare Worker that asks PostgreSQL for the current time.
+The following example shows how to create a minimal Cloudflare Worker that uses the Neon serverless driver to ask PostgreSQL for the current time.

 1. Create a Worker by running the following command.
 Accept the defaults.